longclawshop/longclaw/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to longclaw's documentation!
+Welcome to Longclaw's documentation!
 =================================================================

+Longclaw is an e-commerce solution written in Python using Wagtail CMS and Django

 Contents:

 .. toctree::
    :maxdepth: 2

+   getting_started/index
    readme
-   installation
-   usage
    contributing
    authors
    history